OzymandiasTheGreat/libfvad-wasm/README.md

 by default.
 There are also typings provided.

-The main default export is an async function that resolve to class constructor VAD.
+The main default export is an async function that resolves to class constructor VAD.
-There are also to named exports VADMode and VADEvent;
+There are also a few named exports VADMode, VADEvent, and VAD_FRAME;

-VADMode defines the aggressiveness of vad.
-Higher mode means less false positives and potentially more missed utterances.
+VADMode defines the aggressiveness of VAD.
+Higher mode means fewer false positives and potentially more missed utterances.
 The available modes are:

 - NORMAL